JoeFanning/Philosophical-AI/README.md

 Due to historical and ongoing discrimination in employment and housing, Black households have significantly lower median income and wealth than white households.
 This makes it harder to pay bills on time, save money, and maintain a low credit utilization ratio, all of which are key factors in credit scores.
 Many people in historically marginalized communities are "credit invisible," meaning they don't have enough credit history to generate a score.
 They may pay their bills on time (rent, utilities, etc.), but that information isn't typically included in traditional credit reports.

-**​The Unfairness in AI**
+**​The Unfairness in AI and the Method of Radical Doubt**

 ​The unfairness isn't that the AI is "lying" about the data.
 The unfairness is that the data itself is a reflection of a system that has historically disadvantaged a group of people.
 If an AI model simply learns to replicate that system, it automates and perpetuates a historical injustice.
 ​
 The goal of creating "fair" AI isn't to pretend that these disparities don't exist.
 It's to build a system that can look beyond the raw, biased data and make decisions based on an individual's true creditworthiness, rather than on the systemic disadvantages they face.

 We do not want to create functionality in AI systems that creates these higher order intertwined systemic inequalities and historic injustices.
-That is why a Philosophical AI would continuously and dynamically use a methodology to construct a higher position of perspection correlating with the methods of Philosophy.
+That is why a Philosophical AI would continuously and dynamically use a methodology to construct a higher position of perspection correlating with the methods of Philosophy, methods like the Method of Radical Doubt

 ## Technical Development and Deployment